-On the other hand, infantile acne is uncommon, appearing more frequently in male patients with an onset between 1.5 to 12 months with a risk of scarring.
-It is also associated with a higher risk of adolescent acne and does have comedones, inflammatory papules, acne cysts and nodules.
+On the other hand, infantile acne is uncommon, appearing more frequently in boys, with an onset from 1.5 to 12 months and a greater likelihood of scarring.
+It is also associated with a higher risk of adolescent acne and does produce comedones, inflammatory papules, acne cysts, and nodules.

-Typical treatment, according to Hunt, would be topical medications like benzoyl peroxide, retinoids, and azelaic acid or systemic medications like erythromycin or trimethoprim/sulfamethoxazole (TMX-SMX—not in patients younger than 3 months of age).
-For severe treatment resistant cases, off-label use of isotretinoin should be considered.
+Typical treatment, according to Hunt, includes topical medications such as benzoyl peroxide, retinoids, and azelaic acid or systemic medications like erythromycin.
+Trimethoprim/sulfamethoxazole can be used in patients older than 3 months.
+For severe treatment-resistant cases, off-label use of isotretinoin should be considered.

-As young babies cannot swallow capsules, Hunt explained, when isotretinoin is prescribed for painful or cystic scarring acne in this age group, the oily medication vehicle must be removed from the capsule with a syringe and given by mouth or the capsules can be frozen and cut to be hidden in food as appropriate.
+Because infants (0-3 months) cannot swallow capsules, Hunt explained, if isotretinoin is prescribed for painful or cystic scarring acne in this age group, the oily medication vehicle must be removed from the capsule with a syringe and given by mouth, or the capsule can be frozen, cut, and hidden in food, as appropriate.

-Hunt said that mid-childhood acne, which develops between ages 1-7 years, can be a sign of a much deeper issues, as it is often associated with endocrinologic disorders, such as a tumor, Cushing syndrome, or premature adrenarche.
-For this, an endocrine laboratory work up is needed.
-Recommended tests include follicle-stimulating hormone (FSH), luteinizing hormone (LH), dehydroepiandrosterone sulfate (DHEAS), cortisol, free and total testosterone, 17-OH progesterone, and a bone age x-ray.
+Next question addressed: When is preadolescent acne of most concern?
+Midchildhood acne can be a sign of a much deeper issue; it is often associated with endocrinologic disorders, such as a tumor, Cushing syndrome, or premature adrenarche, Hunt said.
+Patients in this age group require an endocrine laboratory work-up.
+Recommended tests include follicle-stimulating hormone, luteinizing hormone, dehydroepiandrosterone sulfate, cortisol, free and total testosterone, and 17-hydroxyprogesterone, as well as a bone age x-ray.

-The clinical findings of mid-childhood acne are comedones, inflammatory papules, and nodules with an onset between 1 and 7 years old.
-It does have a risk of scarring and treatment includes topical retinoids, benzoyl peroxide, and topical and oral antibiotics.
-Hunt emphasized that tetracycline derivatives should be avoided in pediatric patients less than 8 years old for acne treatment.
+Clinical findings of midchildhood acne include comedones, inflammatory papules, and nodules with an onset from ages 1 year to 7 years.
+It poses a risk of scarring, and treatment includes topical retinoids, benzoyl peroxide, and topical and oral antibiotics.
+Hunt emphasized that tetracycline derivatives should be avoided in patients younger than 8 years.

-Pre-adolescent acne has the same clinical findings, treatment, and risk of scarring as mid-childhood acne, but the onset of acne lesions begins between 8 to 12 years old.
-For this patient group, an endocrine work up is not typically needed, according to Hunt.
+Preadolescent acne has the same clinical findings, treatment, and risk of scarring as midchildhood acne, but the onset of lesions begins between ages 8 and 12 years and is usually normal, not a sign of a more serious health concern.
+For this patient group, an endocrine work-up is not typically needed, according to Hunt.

-She went on to explain a previous case of an 11-year-old patient on adalimumab for Crohn’s Disease with numerous pustules on the nose and only rare inflammatory papules and comedones elsewhere on the face that had failed treatment from topical retinoids, topical antibiotics, doxycycline, and had a poor response to intralesional triamcinolone injection.
-The patient was advised against additional oral antibiotics or isotretinoin by his gastroenterologist.
+She described a case of an 11-year-old boy on adalimumab for Crohn’s disease who had numerous pustules on the nose and rare inflammatory papules and comedones elsewhere on the face.
+The patient had failed treatment with topical retinoids and topical antibiotics, including doxycycline, and had a poor response to intralesional triamcinolone injection.
+The patient’s gastroenterologist advised against additional oral antibiotics or isotretinoin.

-While demodex colonization burden is lower in childhood and increases with age, Hunt said, demodicosis can be associated with disorders like Langerhans cell histiocytosis, leukemia, lymphoma, and HIV in children.
-She mentioned that it may also secondarily exacerbate pediatric periorificial dermatitis.
+Although Demodex colonization burden is lower in childhood and increases with age, Hunt said, demodicosis can occur in pediatric patients and may be associated with disorders such as Langerhans cell histiocytosis, leukemia, lymphoma, and HIV in children.
+Demodicosis may secondarily exacerbate pediatric periorificial dermatitis, she added.